 I assembled part of the cab section and cargo bed and I've fitted them here prior to gluing them down.
 So far the build has been easy and I would really love it if model companies, when they design an instruction sheet, would describe each part with the actual name, instead of just an assembly number.
 We could learn abit about the mechanical design of the vehicle as we build it, if we knew what the little bits of plastic are meant to represent.
 Just a suggestion.

 I'll get back to work and update soon.
 Thanks for checking in.
 For those people that like facebook groups, go here.
-I am a regular contributor and there is an amazing amount of reference and knowledge being bandied about there.
+I am a regular contributor and there is an amazing amount of reference available in this group.

 Here is a photo of the latest work done on the models.
 I'm a little closer to placing the paratroop figures into one of the M3 models.
 I painted the black and white ID stripes which was a common marking for IDF halftracks in the 1967 conflict and seen on these vehicles even into the 1970s.